srinithish/R-Classes/README.md

 # R-Classes

-The files correspond to the R Classes I used to teach at AIG
+The files correspond to the R Classes I used to teach at my previous company